Skip to main content

 Sambuusa (Somali Samosa)

-Triangular fried pastries filled with spiced meat, vegetables, or lentils.
-Somali version distinguished by unique spice blend and shape.
-Popular Ramadan iftar food, street food snack.
-Crispy exterior, flavorful filling.
+Triangular fried pastries filled with spiced meat, vegetables or lentils.
+The Somali version stands out for its spice blend and its shape.
+It is a staple at Ramadan iftar and a common street snack, crisp on the outside with a well-seasoned filling.

 Muufo